Education Core Documents

-Faizabad Midwifery Training School, Aghanistan, trainer Farzana Darkhani uses a mannequin to show students how to stop post-partum bleeding by hand.
+Faizabad Midwifery Education School, Aghanistan, trainer Farzana Darkhani uses a mannequin to show students how to stop post-partum bleeding by hand.
 Photograph: WHO Christopher Black

 Find the ICM Core documents here:

-- ICM Global Standards for Midwifery Education form a framework for the development of midwifery education.
+- ICM Global Standards for Midwifery Education (2010 amended 2013) form a framework for the development of midwifery education.

-- ICM Essential Competencies for Basic Midwifery Practice (2010) for the basis of the curriculum for midwifery education.
+- ICM Essential Competencies for Basic Midwifery Practice (2010 amended 2013) for the basis of the curriculum for midwifery education.

 - ICM Standard Equipment List for Competency-Based Skills Training (2012)

 - ICM Model Curriculum Outlines for Professional Midwifery Education (2012) provides guidelines for the development of midwifery curricula which, in line with competencies and education standards take cognisance of the context without compromising quality.

 - ICM Midwifery Services Framework, Guidelines for developing SRMNAH services by midwives.